We all know what an unsocialised dog looks like.

 Need a little help?

 That’s just what we’re here for.
-Did you know we offer one-on-one and group Dog Park Visits?
 While you’re busy at work, away on holidays, or simply short on time, we can make sure your schedule doesn’t get in the way of your dog’s well-being and development.

-If you’ve got an energetic dog that needs a little more than your average walk around the block, or you’re struggling to find the time to get your dog out of the yard and meeting some new canine and human friends, then our Dog Park Visits are a great solution!
+If you’ve got an energetic dog that needs a little more than your average walk around the block, or you’re struggling to find the time to get your dog out of the yard and meeting some new canine and human friends, then our Dog Adventures are a great solution.

-Still struggling with your pooch’s socialisation and not quite ready to take the leap to the Dog Park just yet?
+If you’re still struggling with your pooch’s socialisation and you feel you’re not quite ready to take the leap group outings just yet, then our one-on-one Dog Walking might be the best option for now.
 It’s all good!
-We totally get that each dog moves at their own pace and it’s important we recognise their warning signs and approach them all differently, so maybe some one-on-one Dog Walking is more up your (and their) alley.
 Our individualised walks are still able to provide a fun getaway whilst teaching your dog basic training and exposing them to new sights, sounds, and people within your neighbourhood to ensure they get the best out of their walks.

 If you’re a Macarthur or Wollondilly local, we’ve compiled an awesome list of places ranging from off-leash areas to pooch-friendly cafes which you can take your dog to meet new people and pooches and encourage their socialisation.